DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide columns.md

 [note]

 If a cell's text is truncated due to its length, TreeList can hide columns to the right of the corresponding column until the full text is displayed.
 This applies if the column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) is not set or set as a percentage.
-You can also use the columns[].**hidingPriority** priority to set custom hiding logic.
+You can also use the columns[].**hidingPriority** property to set custom hiding logic.

 [/note]